Easy Breakfast Burrito Bowl

 - Breakfast bowl meal prep!
 To meal prep, roast the potatoes and cook the sausage ahead of time.
 Store in airtight containers in the fridge for up to 4 days, then just scramble eggs and assemble your bowls in the morning!

-- Roast your potatoes well!
+- Make those potatoes crispy!
 Make sure to cut them evenly and flip halfway through for maximum crispiness.
 If you prefer, you can use an air fryer!

 - Season everything!
 Don’t be shy with the spices, they make all the difference to the overall flavor of the breakfast burrito.